 Design as a strategic advantage

-Knowing the marketplace today is evolving faster than ever, and along with customer’s ever-shifting expectations, the pressure to innovate is greater than ever.
-Effective design can help your business discover future value.
+As today’s marketplace evolves faster than ever, together with customers’ expectations, the pressure to innovate is intense.
+Effective design gets you out in front and helps your business realise future value.

 At ELSE, we start by understanding the objectives of the business – whether that be increased revenue, operational efficiency or increased customer satisfaction – and define what project success will look like.
-We then further break down the problem space and start to design in metrics or measurable elements – setting us up to correctly understand the impact of any future design decisions.
+Once we’ve broken down the problem, we design in metrics or measurable elements – setting us up to correctly understand the impact of any future design decisions.

-Objectivity is born not only from measurement but also from understanding the value of what is being measured, as well as the tools and the processes applied.
-The ELSE Experience Framework allows for objectivity to be introduced across the breadth of any product or service.
+Objectivity comes not only from measurement but also from understanding the value of what is being measured, as well as the tools and the processes applied.
+The ELSE Experience Framework introduces objectivity across the breadth of any product or service.
 So we always know when we’re delivering good and effective work.

-No idea’s a bad idea.
-A classic house rule from any brainstorm- but let’s be honest- at some point you really need to establish which ideas are in fact the bad ideas.
-And the sooner the better, to help mitigate excessive investment in projects that’ll likely fail.
+No idea’s a bad idea — a classic house rule from any brainstorm — but let’s be honest, at some point you really need to establish which ideas are in fact the bad ideas.
+And the sooner the better, to help prevent excessive investment in projects that’ll likely fail.

 The results are in…

 A perfect example of delivering impact through effective design is our recent work for Loterie Romande (Swiss National Lottery).
-During the engagement, a 250% increase in registrations was achieved and player volume doubled, which in turn delivered a 25% growth in sales.
-The overarching project objective was to offer a modern, relevant and personalised experience for players.
-The redesign far exceeded all original goals and brought a more entertaining and sophisticated experience to players living in Switzerland.
+The project objective was to offer a modern, relevant and personalised experience for their players.
+The redesign far exceeded all original goals, achieving a 250% increase in registrations, doubling player volume and delivering a 25% growth in sales.

-The responsive new platform also opened up alternative revenue opportunities – having the positive side effect of increased funds available for social good.
-The additional opportunities were made possible through player tracking, cross-selling and targeted in-platform marketing.
+Loterie Romande’s responsive new platform also opened up alternative revenue opportunities for them – which had the positive side effect of making increased funds available for social good.
+These additional opportunities were made possible through player tracking, cross-selling and targeted in-platform marketing.

 Design Maturity Review